Simulating the outcome of binary neutron star merger in common envelope jets supernovae: Discussion and Summary

 If the orbital plane of the tight NS-NS binary system is inclined to the orbital plane of the RSG with the tight binary, the final NS/BH-NS/BH binary (if bound) might have spin-orbit misalignment \citep{Soker2021AM}.

 \cite{Soker2021NSNS} estimates the ratio of NS-NS merger in CEJSN event rate to CCSNe rate as $\la 10^{-6} - 2 \times 10^{-5}$.
 However, because NS-NS merger in CEJSNe are much more luminous transients than typical CCSNe are their detection faction is higher.
 Our study shows that when the merger takes place in the envelope but not too close to the core the leftover envelope is large enough as not to terminate the powering of the CEJSN off.
+Namely, the merger product can continue to accrete mass and launch jets, and even spirals-in into the core of the RSG star.
 This adds to the expectation that these events although very rare are also very bright.
 In the case of more massive RSGs that maintain a more massive leftover envelope after merger, the merger product might enter the core and launch jets that are a site of more r-process nucleosynthesis \citep{GrichenerSoker2019a, Soker2021NSNS} in the early Universe.